DataDog/integrations-core/docs/dev/new_check_howto.md

 * It must derive from `AgentCheck`
 * It must provide a method with this signature: `check(self, instance)`

-Checks are organized in regular Python packages under the `datadog_check` namespace, so your code should live under `my_check/datadog_checks/my_check`.
+Checks are organized in regular Python packages under the `datadog_checks` namespace, so your code should live under `my_check/datadog_checks/my_check`.
 The only requirement is that the name of the package has to be the same as the check name, `my_check` in this case.
 The name of the Python modules within that package and the name of